 Quick Fire Hydrangeas can be somewhat attractive to pests, including aphids, spider mites, slugs, and Japanese beetles.
 Fortunately, recognizing them is fairly straightforward.
 These pests are all possible to conquer if you have the right tools.

 One is to wash the leaves and stems down with soapy water.
 Another is to treat the whole plant with an organic insecticide.
-Here are some effective natural pesticide options for treating pest bugs on Quick Fire Hydrangeas:
+Just be sure to follow the instructions on whatever product you pick